Chonne/MResa-backend-hometask/README.md

 A few things that seem worthy to note to better understand what I've done:

 - I've never worked with Nestjs and Prisma so there may be some features and best practices that I've missed and would gladly learn about.
+Same thing about typescript, which I haven't used much.
 - The stack I've chosen is based on the one described in the company's profile.
 - Some routes were added for ease of use and because, well, it was quick to do with nest's resource generator.
 - I wrote tests after writing the code, as I'm not used to TDD.